 CRICOS: 00244B (QLD); 02225M (NSW)

-The Bachelor of Communication offers a wide range of majors with opportunities to specialise in Public Relations, Journalism, Communication and Media Studies, Advertising, Marketing, Professional Photography, and Television and Radio.
+The Bachelor of Communication and Media offers a wide range of majors with opportunities to specialise in Public Relations, Journalism, Communication and Media Studies, Advertising, Marketing, Professional Photography, and Television and Radio.
 Students will learn from lecturers with years of industry experience in print and broadcast journalism, public relations and communications.
 Strong industry partnerships allow students access to media organisations for real opportunities to gain practical experience.
 Third-year students are encouraged to undertake elective work placements as part of their studies.
 With a practical approach, students will learn reporting, writing, editing, design and production of content for a range of media including radio, television, online, newspaper and magazines.

 - 24 units: 8 core courses